tonyguo665/restaurant-roulette-server/README.md

 Change to the root directory of the repo and run `npm install`

-## Client Start Up
+## Server Start Up

-Run `npm start` to start up the client, making sure this is done after to server start up.
+Run `npm start` to start up the server.
+The server should now be listening on port 3001.

 ## Authors